Fudan-iGEM/2023-wiki/docs/src/education.md

 **Lecture: The Light of Life on Mars**

-Our captivating lecture, titled *"The Light of Life on Mars"*, merged biology and astronomy ([Presnetation Slides](https://static.igem.wiki/teams/4765/wiki/slides/tianwenguanslide.pdf)).
+Our captivating lecture, titled *"The Light of Life on Mars"*, merged biology and astronomy ([the presentation file](https://static.igem.wiki/teams/4765/wiki/slides/tianwenguanslide.pdf)).
 It facilitated thought-provoking comparisons between the Earth's environment and that of Mars, including the life forms that could potentially thrive there.
-Furthermore, we introduced our project's synthetic biology approach to transform the Martian environment, highlighting its significant potential in space.
+Furthermore, we introduced our project's synthetic biology approach to transform the Martian environment, highlighting its significant potential in space exploration.
 For most child participants, terms such as "DNA," "bacteria," and "synthetic biology" were entirely new, marking this as **a pivotal educational beginning**.

 **DIY Workshop: Create Clay Models of Martian life**